-Despite widespread support for expanding consumer choice in wine, many consumers are still severely restricted or prohibited by state law from purchasing the wines they want directly from wineries and retailers and receiving them in their homes or offices.
+Despite widespread support for expanding consumer choice in wine, many consumers are still severely restricted or prohibited by state law from purchasing the wines they want directly from wineries and receiving them in their homes or offices.

-Forty years ago, only four states allowed for legal, regulated winery-to-consumer wine shipments.
-Now, as of February 2021, 46 states allow such shipments, with restrictions, from out of state wineries; only 15 states and the District of Columbia allow retailer-to-consumer direct shipments.
-(Visit our Find Your State page.)
+Fifty years ago, only four states allowed for legal, regulated winery-to-consumer wine shipments.
+Now, as of January 2022, 47 states allow such shipments, with restrictions, from out of state wineries.
+(Only 13 states and the District of Columbia allow retailer-to-consumer direct shipments.
+Visit our Find Your State page.)
 The U.S. Supreme Court, Federal Trade Commission, state alcohol regulators, and state legislators have joined consumers to help update archaic laws.
 Many of these laws were merely designed to entrench state-sanctioned monopolies in wine distribution.

-Wine “direct shipping” is defined as shipments using a common carrier from a winery or retailer directly to an adult consumer 21 years or older.
-The 46 states allowing winery-to-consumer shipping cumulatively represent 96% of the total U.S. population.
-But winery-to-consumer shipments are still not occurring in four states: AL, DE, MS and UT (felony for winery to direct ship), and many states for retailer direct shipping.
+Wine “direct shipping” is defined as shipments using a common carrier from a winery directly to an adult consumer 21 years or older.
+The 47 states allowing winery-to-consumer shipping cumulatively represent nearly 98% of the total U.S. population.
+But winery-to-consumer shipments are still not occurring in DE, MS and UT (felony for winery to direct ship).

 What’s driving this consumer rights issue?